kumarRaj/hld/activeUserDesign/MultiServer.md

     - Create a trigger point, async and non-returning in nature, while executing the distribution algorithm
     - Monitor the incoming traffic

+Task:
+    - Install kubernetes and configure
+    - Create multiple containers
+    - Redirect requests to specific container based on algo
+    - Analyze the criteria and get the data on which we want to autoscale the containers
+    - Write the above criteria in Kubernetes Config file
+    - Add/Remove of Container, logic should be specified in Kubernetes Config file

 ## Questions:
 - How much traffic can a server handle?
 - What is a loadbalancing?